zerotouch-naveed/ewarranty/NEW_SCHEMA_DOCUMENTATION.md

    - Full access within their company
    - Can create other white-label users
    - Can manage their company settings
-   - Can transfer keys within their hierarchy
+   - Can transfer Wallet Amount within their hierarchy

 2. **WHITELABEL_EMPLOYEE**
    - Standard employee access within their company
    - Can manage users and customers in their hierarchy
-   - Can transfer keys within their hierarchy
+   - Can transfer Wallet Amount within their hierarchy

 3. **WHITELABEL_SUPPORT_EMPLOYEE**
    - Dynamic permissions based on assigned permission sets
    - Can only work within their company hierarchy
-   - **CANNOT transfer, allocate, or revoke keys**
+   - **CANNOT transfer, allocate, or revoke Wallet Amount**
    - Limited to assigned users/customers

 ### Legacy User Types (Maintained for Compatibility)